edumserrano/webpack-module-federation-with-angular/code-demos/basic-ng16/README.md

 To setup webpack module federation we had to do the steps below for both the shell and mfe1 apps:

 - add a `bootstrap.ts` file.
 The code that originally is on `main.ts` moves to this file and the code on `main.ts` just imports the `bootrap.ts` file.
-[This is done because](https://webpack.js.org/concepts/module-federation):
+This creates an async boundary and [is done because](https://webpack.js.org/concepts/module-federation):
 > Loading remote modules is considered an asynchronous operation.
 When using a remote module, these asynchronous operations will be placed in the next chunk loading operation(s) that are between the remote module and the entrypoint.
 It's not possible to use a remote module without a chunk loading operation.

 And also because it gives webpack module federation the opportunity to [negotiate which version of shared modules to use](https://github.com/webpack/webpack.js.org/issues/3757):